brucetravis/IRA_File_Tracker/README.md

 1. 400 – Bad Request: The request is invalid or missing required data (client error).

+Used when the route exists, but the request is wrong — e.g., missing fields, invalid JSON, wrong data format.

+❌ Route exists but request is invalid → 400

 # 401
 401 – Unauthorized: